miracleramos2025/Portfolio/README.md

 # Miracle Ramos – Project Portfolio

 Welcome to my portfolio!
-This repo highlights projects I’ve worked on in data science, web development, and analytics.
+I’m a Computer Science major with a Data Science minor at Northwestern University, passionate about consulting, analytics, and storytelling with data.
+This portfolio is a collection of my favorite academic projects and highlights my work in programming, data science, web development, and analytics.

 Each project includes either a GitHub repo link or a YouTube presentation.